sablier-labs/v1-docs/protocol/technical-reference/non-constant-functions.md

 function withdrawFromStream(uint256 streamId, uint256 amount) returns (bool);
 ```

-- `streamId`: The id of the stream to withdraw money from.
+- `streamId`: The id of the stream to withdraw tokens from.
-- `amount`: The amount of money to withdraw.
+- `amount`: The amount of tokens to withdraw.
 - `RETURN`: True on success, reverts on error.

 :::info